po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/27-Evr_GitHub-Packages/README.md

 **Note**: Be sure to replace OWNER with your personal GitHub username.

-2. Add the package name to the list of dependencies located in `package.json`
+2. Add the package name to the list of dependencies located in your `package.json` file.

 ```json
 "dependencies": {